toptal/example_granite_application/README.md

 And, with a logged user we create some books with a title and a list of genres.

-In the controller, the action is instantiated with the current user as performer and render a feedback depending of the action response.
+In the controller, the action instantiates with the current user as the performer and render feedback depending on the action response.

 ## Subject

-The `subject` needs to be memoized because we're not using a persistent record in `BA::Book::Create`:
+The `subject` needs memoization because the record will be persistent in the action performed.

 ```ruby
 class BA::Book::Create < BA::Book::BusinessAction